Mto wa Mbu

 Experience a guided canoe safari at Mto wa Mbu.

-Discover the Wetlands Mto wa Mbu is surrounded by lush wetlands and a network of interconnected lakes and rivers.
-One of the best ways to explore this ecosystem is through a guided canoe safari.
+Discover the Wetlands Mto wa Mbu, which is surrounded by lush wetlands and a network of interconnected lakes and rivers.
+A guided canoe safari is one of the best ways to explore this ecosystem.

 Take a coffee plantation tour.